FlorianWilhelm/the-hatchlor/README.md

 The template includes a `skeleton.py` with a simple function `fib` that calculates the Fibonacci numbers as demonstration.
 This is tested with `tests/test_skeleton.py` to demonstrate the corresponding features from above.
 As an additional tidbit, `skeleton.py` also features [Typer] to show how `fib` can be exposed as a CLI command.
+These files are only for demonstration and can be safely deleted.

 ## 💫 Quickstart